 University of Wisconsin-Madison

-This five-day event is available at no cost to participants and designed for secondary level teachers.
-The institute features an immersion in the issues, individuals, Supreme Court decisions, and primary source materials that explore the role of the Judiciary in American History.
-Topics covered are the origins of the independent judiciary, the Marshall and Taney Courts, and the role of the 14th amendment in the Civil Rights movement.
+This two-day event is available at no cost to participants and is designed for secondary level teachers.
+The conference features an exploration of the issues, individuals, Supreme Court decisions, and primary source materials that reveal the relationship between the executive and legislative branches of government.
+Topics covered are the origins and evolution of the often contentious relationship between these co-equal branches.
 We will feature presentations from scholars, daily discussions of primary source materials, as well as opportunities each day to explore pedagogical approaches in the classroom.
-Professors John P. Kaminski (UW-Madison), Richard Bernstein (City College of New York), Peter Myers (UW-Eau Claire), and Chris Cavanaugh (CSAC Mentor-Teacher) will be the featured scholars.
-The institute begins with a reception and dinner on Monday July 8th and ends on Friday afternoon the 12th of July.
+Professors John P. Kaminski (UW-Madison), Richard Leffler (UW-Madison), and David Gray Adler (Idaho School of Law), will be the featured scholars.
+The conference begins in the morning on Sunday November 17th and ends Monday afternoon the 18th.
 Participants are expected to attend all of the scheduled sessions.

 This conference is fully funded.
 Participants will be provided with accommodations at the Lowell Center and meals at the University Club.